 There are many different causes of ambiguous genitalia.
 They are sometimes grouped according to the sex chromosomes present.

 46, XX DSD occurs when the fetus is exposed to excess male hormones at the time that the genitals form.
 The most common cause is congenital adrenal hyperplasia.
-In this condition, the adrenal glands (small glands above the kidneys) overproduce male hormones.
+In this condition, the adrenal glands (small glands above the kidneys) overproduce androgens ("male hormones").

 46, XY DSD occurs in the fetus when:

 - The testicles can’t make enough testosterone

 Sex chromosome DSD occurs when there is an atypical number or combination of sex chromosomes.
 Causes vary according to the type of variation.

 - Sex chromosomes.
 The X and Y chromosomes.
 Each person usually has 46 chromosomes, including two sex chromosomes.
 Most females have two X chromosomes (XX).
 Most males have one X and one Y chromosome (XY).

 - Sex hormones.
 Chemicals made by the body that influence sex development and sexual function, including estrogen (a female hormone) and testosterone (a male hormone).

 - Gonads.
 Reproductive organs (testicles and ovaries).
 At puberty, the testicle makes sperm and male hormones.
 The ovary releases eggs and female hormones.